 Since that time, I’ve always retained a passion for writing about music, which I have done to much acclaim winning numerous awards at the annual Texas Intercollegiate Press Association convention.
 I won first place three years in a row and liked to think of myself as the best album reviewer in the state of Texas (at least on the college circuit) during that time.

 However, that phase of my life is now over.
-I’ve been working in the world of newspapers for the last two years and was most recently hired as the editor of The Kaufman Herald, the local newspaper of Kaufman, TX.
-But back when I had just graduated from college without much more than an inkling of what I wanted to pursue, I decided to create The Soundtrack Online as an outlet for me to continue to write about and discuss the things I love regardless of what my next job turns out to be.
+I moved into working in the world of newspapers for the first several years following graduation including a stint as as the editor of The Kaufman Herald, the local newspaper of Kaufman, TX.
+But back when I had just graduated from college without much more than an inkling of what I wanted to pursue, I decided to create The Soundtrack Online as an outlet for me to continue to write about and discuss the things I love regardless of what my next job turned out to be.

 My goal for this site has always been to update it regularly with new content, primarily within the musical realm.
 But I don’t want to just limit myself to just writing about music.
 Now that I have complete autonomy over this site and thesoundtrackonline.com domain, I want to write about all areas of entertainment from films to video games.
 Writing about new releases is cool, but I also love revisiting old stuff from the musical, film and video game worlds, and I think posting reviews of this old content from bygone years will not only set this website apart, it will also be fun for me to do.
 The bottom line is that there is no specific criteria for what I write about here.